Pujan-Portfolio/MediaMatch/README.md

 <b>
   <p align="center">Tinder style web application that recommends the user Movies and TV Shows</p>
 </b>
 <p align="center"> Show Swiper is a web application that suggests media based off of the user's inputted genre and media preferences.
 The application utilizes <a href="https://www.themoviedb.org/?language=en-US">The MovieDB API</a> to access media information.
+The web-application is made using Python, Flask, Javascript, HTMl, and CSS.